-If the owners warm heart and amazing tastes doesn’t set this Cappadocia cave hotel apart from the competition then the service truly does.
+If the owner’s warm heart and amazing tastes don’t set this Cappadocia cave hotel apart from the competition then the service truly does.
 Everything is at your leisure at the Kale Konak Cave hotel.
 Everything can be arranged.
 From airport pickup to tours and hot air balloon rides, Abdullah has you covered.
 All you have to do is show up and relax.
-Breakfast is served each morning when you arrive in the cozy little “common” cave.
+Breakfast is served each morning when you arrive in the cosy little “common” cave.
 If it’s nice out, as it was on our last day there, you can have your breakfast on the terrace with this amazing view.

 A Cappadocia Cave Hotel Above the Rest

 If you are lucky enough to find yourself in this awesome corner of the earth obviously stay in a cave hotel.
 For those looking for amazing views in a peaceful spot high above Cappadocia stay at the Kale Konak Cave Hotel.
-Its charming rooms are packed with character and the property is run by the most interesting man in Turkey.
-It truly is the a Cappadocia cave hotel high above the rest.
+Its rooms are full of character and the property is run by the most interesting man in Turkey.
+It truly is the Cappadocia cave hotel high above the rest.